MattThommes/amplify-react-app/readme/README.dev.md

 | *staging     |
 ```

-You should now see your app in the [AWS Amplify console](https://us-east-1.console.aws.amazon.com/amplify/apps).
+As mentioned, you should now see your app in the [AWS Amplify console](https://us-east-1.console.aws.amazon.com/amplify/apps).

 If you do not see the “master” environment, run `make amplify-envs-add-prod`.